Within the Villainess: Characters

 The main female antagonist of the game.
-Remilia grows up in loneliness and without love, which leads her to develop an extreme personality.
+Remilia grows up without love, which leads her to develop an extreme personality.
 After the soul of a girl named Emi reincarnates into her body, Remilia begins to experience Emi's previous life through her memories.
 Initially filled with anger, Remilia gradually comes to see Emi as her dearest person.
-When she has to helplessly watch Emi, while in her body, be falsely accused, Remilia is consumed by sorrow.
 She resolves to clear Emi's name and take revenge on the saintess and all those involved, while also building a better world where Emi can live happily.